Volunteer & Donate

 - Hardcover and paperback books in good condition

 - Children’s books

-- Musty material smelling of mildew or smoke – try the sniff test!
+- Musty material with mildew or smoke odors – try the sniff test!

 - Encyclopedias older than 10 years

 Donations become the absolute and unconditional property of the library and cannot be returned to the donor for any reason.
 Once the library takes possession of an item, the library is free to make all decisions in accordance with its established procedures with respect to the retention, storage, use, and disposition of that item.

 Items of local interest should be directed to the Local History Department at (630)924-2765 or firstname.lastname@example.org.

 Monetary donations are welcome.
 It is the policy of the Library to expend monetary donations on materials, equipment, or a project acceptable to the donor.
 Other donations such as equipment, stocks, etc. may be accepted, but would be subject to the approval of the Library Director and the Board of Library Trustees.

 In memoriam of a loved one, you may donate towards a book that will be added to the library collection.
 The book will include a book plate acknowledging your donation and the person, and you are welcome to choose a subject or genre that they enjoyed.